aaronbnb/redteamla/src/pages/index.md

   https://raw.githubusercontent.com/aaronbnb/redteamla/master/static/img/home-jumbotron.jpg
 heading: Penetration Testing for Small Business
 subheading: >-
-  Helping organizations break into their own applications - before someone else does
+  We help organizations break into their own applications - before someone else does
 mainpitch:
   title: Why Red Team LA?
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
   description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Businesses today face a spectrum of online attacks originating from sources around the world.
+Most successful attacks exploit flaws in the websites and mobile applications that they target - flaws that could have been avoided by organizations testing their own applications.
+Through penetration testing, organizations learn their web vulnerabilities, and understand how to consider security in their development.
+description: Imagine this
 intro:
   blurbs:
     - image: /img/coffee.png